On the Ground - Walking NYC with the Fujifilm GFX

 Despite my best efforts I could not spend my entire time in New York City flying around in a helicopter (Above & Beyond - Flight Over Manhattan with the Fuji GFX).
 I had to get my feet back onto the ground.

-I have read a few comments on the interwebs criticizing reviewers for saying that the Fujifilm GFX50s is not a street camera.
+On the interwebs some have been criticizing reviewers saying in the comments that “the Fujifilm GFX50s is not a street camera”.
 Frankly, they sounded like they belong in the dreadful comment section of Petapixel.

 If I want to shoot street with a 4x5 camera then it is a street camera.
 If I want to shoot sports with a Rolleiflex then it is a sports camera.
 There may be better options with advantages over those slow cameras but it all comes down to what the photographer wants to do and the concessions they want to make to do it.

 While in NYC walking around I only carried the Fujfilm GFX.
 In fact, it was the only camera I brought with me.
 This trip wasn't photo-centric, though.
 It was a vacation first and the photography came second or third.
 This wasn't the typical street photography I have done where I am out purposefully walking around with a camera at the ready.
 It was definitely more casual.

 The Fujifilm GFX is my all-time favourite digital camera.
 The files look gorgeous and have a tonne of latitude in post.
 Additionally, the characteristics of medium format (even cropped sensor MF) have me addicted.
 Photographs on a screen cannot really do it justice.
 But there is something about how the point of focus transitions to the out of focus areas that is downright dreamy.